 One small study divided 30 healthy adults with sedentary-based jobs into 3 groups.
 These individuals performed typing work in either a sitting, standing, or balance board position.

-They did observe that a balance board increased energy expenditure compared to the sitting position (x).
+They did observe that a balance board increased energy expenditure compared to the sitting position (15).
 However, they did not measure a statistically significant difference in energy expenditure between standing and balance board positions.

-So standing on a balance board can help you more lose weight than sitting down but the results will likely not be very impressive.
+So standing on a balance board can help you lose more weight than sitting down but the results will likely not be very impressive.

 Keep in mind that other lifestyle habits like what you eat are important when trying to lose weight no matter what exercise you do.
 You can work out and gain weight at the same time if your other lifestyle habits are not good.